-The ketogenic diet has proven effective at producing rapid weight loss and managing epilepsy, but researchers say the low-carb, high-fat keto diet can treat cancer as well as — if not better than — chemotherapy.
+The ketogenic diet has proven effective at producing rapid weight loss and managing epilepsy, but researchers say the low-carb, high-fat keto diet can treat some forms of cancer as well as — if not better than — chemotherapy.

-In an exclusive interview, nutrition researcher Ellen Davis discussed how the ketogenic diet can be used to treat both metastatic cancer and diabetes.
+In an exclusive Examiner interview, nutrition researcher Ellen Davis explained how the low-carb ketogenic diet can be used to treat both metastatic cancer and diabetes.

 Davis, author of Fight Cancer with a Ketogenic Diet, said the ketogenic diet starves cancer because cancer cells thrive on sugar and cannot survive on ketones.
-So by drastically limiting carbohydrates (as the low-carb, high-fat ketogenic diet does) you reduce glucose and insulin, and thus restrict the primary fuel for cancer cell growth.
+So by drastically limiting carbohydrates (as the low-carb, high-fat ketogenic diet does) you reduce glucose and insulin, and thus restrict the primary fuel for cancer cell growth, she explained.

 "Research from as far back as the 1920s shows that most cancer cells are dependent upon a constant supply of blood sugar to thrive," said Ellen.
 "They prefer sugar even when oxygen is available for normal cellular respiration, a phenomenon known as the Warburg Effect."

 When blood glucose levels are low, normal cells use fat products called ketones for fuel, but cancer cells can’t metabolize ketones and this makes them vulnerable to dietary therapy.

 Ketogenic diets sharply lower blood glucose while increasing ketone levels, a metabolic state which effectively starves cancer cells while nourishing normal cells."

 In writing her book, Davis relied on research conducted by cancer scientists Dr. Thomas Seyfried of Boston College and Dr. Dominic D'Agostino of the University of South Florida Medical School.